 When possible, a child exiting the foster care program during the school year shall be allowed to complete the school year in the school of origin.

+Best Interest of the Child

+Determining the best interest of the child takes into consideration the following factors, including but not limited to:

+The benefits to the child of maintaining educational stability;

+The appropriateness of the current educational setting;

+The child’s attachment and meaningful relationships with staff and peers at the current educational setting;

+The influence of the school’s climate on the child;

+The safety of the child; and

+The proximity of the placement to the school of origin, and how the length of a commute would impact the child.

 Immigrants

 No student shall be denied enrollment based on his/her immigration status, and documentation of immigration status shall not be required as a condition of enrollment.